 Step 4: Execute Your Map

-With an interpretive/technical framework in place, I describe ways in which we can play or sing with ease.
-In particular, I discuss strategies to ensure quality and learn efficiently.
+With an interpretive/technical framework in place, I describe ways in which we can play or sing with ease while ensuring quality and efficiency.

-After delineating the abovementioned four steps, Chapter 3 delves into tactics for managing repetition, evaluating our work, and solving problems.
-The ensuing chapters of Part I delineate practice strategies to mature pieces to concert-ready level.
-Part II then covers performance skill development.
+The ensuing three chapters of Part I set down practice strategies to mature pieces to concert-ready level.
+Part II then covers the development of performance skills.

 Ultimately, my objective is to outfit musicians with the tools they need to be independent artists who can absorb music quickly and perform fearlessly.